 Postdoc

 Kuldeep is interested in understanding the role of subcortical circuitry in normal and pathological feeding.
-He received a Master’s degree in Neuroscience from Jiwaji University in India in 2013 then worked as research assistant in the Yoganarasimha Lab at National Brain Research Centre in India until 2016.
-He earned a doctorate from the University of Haifa in Mouna Maroun’s lab in 2021 where he investigated age-dependent effects of acute high-fat diet on plasticity in corticolimbic circuits and neuromodulatory roles of glucocorticoids and oxytocin.
+He received a Master’s degree in Neuroscience from Jiwaji University in India (2013) then worked as research assistant in the Yoganarasimha Lab at National Brain Research Centre in India until 2016.
+He earned a PhD from the University of Haifa in Mouna Maroun’s lab in 2021 where he investigated age-dependent effects of acute high-fat diet on plasticity in corticolimbic circuits and neuromodulatory roles of glucocorticoids and oxytocin.
 Kuldeep joined the Rossi lab in 2022 to study the involvement of the lateral hypothalamus and associated brain circuitry in feeding and obesity.

 Postdoc

-Research Assistant
+Research Associate

 Undergraduate Researcher